samyakjain24040/Text_to_speak/README.md

 - A window will open with a text box.
 Type the text you want to be spoken into the box and press the "Speak" button.

-##Contributing:
+## Contributing:

  - Contributions are welcome!
 Please read the contributing guidelines before making any changes.

-##License
+## License:

  - This project is licensed under the terms of the MIT license.

-##Contact
+## Contact:

  - If you have any questions, feel free to reach out to me at your- 'samyakjain240400@gmail.com.